MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/admin-guide.md

 ### Create a team

+1. Launch Teams in a private browser by going to: teams.microsoft.com

+2. When prompted, select **Use the web app instead.**

+3. Select **Get Started**.

-1. Once the web app has loaded, you should see an option to join or create a team.
+4. Once the web app has loaded, you should see an option to join or create a team.
 Select **Create Team**.

-2. When you see the option to build a team from scratch or create from an existing team, select **Build a team from scratch**.
+5. build a team from scratch or create from an existing team, select **Build a team from scratch**.

-3. Make the group **Org-Wide**.
+6. Make the group **Org-Wide**.

-4. Give the group a name and a description.
+7. Give the group a name and a description.

-5. Select **Create**.
+8. Select **Create**.

 ### Add channels to the team